CathyKernel/KidsCourses-Lesson17-Listen-Tap-the-Correct-Word/README.md

 ## Installation

-No installation needed - runs directly in browser:
+No installation needed - runs directly in browser

-# Open index.html in your browser
-open index.html